eduardodpms/goledger-challenge/README.md

 To accomplish that, we recommend you use a UNIX-like machine (Linux/macOS).
 Besides that, we will need to install cURL and Docker.

+Note: Whenever you want to start again fresh, make sure you clear your Docker containers and volumes.

 ## Install the prerequisites

 - Install cURL (https://curl.haxx.se/download.html)